ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 (since you are moving backwards) and `<` means confirm we are at start.

 `@_3` is a special positional matching called an anchor.
 It not only makes the position that given and matching forward thereafter, but it also acts as an item that must itself be matched.
+This is different from
+@_3+ which only jumps to the location and moves forward thereafter but does not have to have been a preexisting match location that must match now.
+There is no difference in result between the two if the item is the first thing in the pattern.

 E.g., for this pattern `( @_3 is my @_4 life)`